adrian-balaban/market-data-services/infra/terraform/README.md

           Ensure you have `~./.kube/config` properly set
    3. ### Docker Image Registry Connection
          Are used different registries for the two solutions:
-         - Springboot solution uses local cluster registry (named docker-registry in kube-system namespace using port 5000).
+         - Springboot solution uses docker registry installed on the host and not on the cluster.
          - Knative + Camel-K solution uses Docker Hub registry.
             address: "docker.io"
             organization: "adriannbalaban"